Yassir-Ack/ClickForHelpDocumentation/README.md

 # Click For Help Script

-**Version 1.5**
+**Version 1.0.0**

-This documentation was created with Javascript Pure Code and html & css.
+This documentation was created with Native Javascript and Html & Css.

 ## About Documentation